 5S methodology originated in manufacturing, but this business process management approach is now being applied to a wide variety of industries including health care, education, and local government.

-Many local government organizations use Nintex Promapp to meet their needs for improving work productivity and core process management.
-Central to the effectiveness of Nintex Promapp in these settings is the easy-to-use process map.
+Many local government organizations use Nintex Process Manager to meet their needs for improving work productivity and core process management.
+Central to the effectiveness of Nintex Process Manager in these settings is the easy-to-use process map.

 Process maps become a crucial part of a lean business that follows the 5S methodology, because visually seeing a process enables users to quickly grasp the process flow and key activities.
 That makes identification of areas of improvement easier and something people across the business can contribute to.

-Nintex Promapp enables Toyota Australia to turn archival knowledge into effective business tools.
+Nintex Process Manager enables the Australian plant of one of the largest automobile manufacturers in the world to turn archival knowledge into effective business tools.
 Information currently held in static Visio charts and procedure documents locked in Word or Excel files can be easily transformed into clean, simple process maps that everyone can find and follow.

 Managing processes also helps to mitigate risk, enabling the company to capture processes and valuable staff knowledge for subsequent operational improvement, at the same time as recording staff functions in case teams change or new teams are deployed.

-Once fully deployed across the organization, Nintex Promapp can capture critical end-to-end business processes across different team functions, including vehicle pricing, vehicle launches, finance, purchasing, fleet sales, and technical services.
+Once fully deployed across the organization, Nintex Process Manager captures critical end-to-end business processes across different team functions, including vehicle pricing, vehicle launches, finance, purchasing, fleet sales, and technical services.
 It can also help to rapidly train new staff on an ongoing basis.

-“We know with Nintex Promapp that we’ll be able to capture information and make it accessible across functions, providing everyone with a strong foundation to work from.
-We’ll also be able to capture existing processes and record new ones, and help keep staff engaged with the overall business,” says Delardes.
+With Nintex Process Manager the manufacturer can capture information and make it accessible across functions, providing everyone with a strong foundation to work from and keeping staff engaged with the overall business.

-Why do companies choose Nintex Promapp to manage their lean requirements?
+Why do companies choose Nintex Process Manager to manage their lean requirements?

-Nintex Promapp has proven itself to be an ideal business process management toolset to complement these methodologies.
+Nintex Process Manager has proven itself to be an ideal business process management toolset to complement these methodologies.
 The platform makes it simple to take the ideas scribbled on Post-it notes or whiteboards and incorporate them into easy-to-follow business processes that can be used by teams every day.

 With the built-in lean tagging functionality, it’s even easier for organizations to bridge the gap between lean initiatives and business as usual.

-“In 2008 we began looking at Lean Six Sigma ways of approaching processes.
-Nintex Promapp was in line with them both, with the ability to provide documentation at the right level.
+“We began looking at Lean Six Sigma ways of approaching processes.
+Nintex Process Manager was in line with them both, with the ability to provide documentation at the right level.
 Because, more than just processes, we were looking at a launchpad for continuous improvement that would also provide us with monitoring and measurability.”

 – Genesis Energy